Is Family Constellation Therapy Effective?

 Can Family Constellations replace therapy?

-No. It is generally best understood as a complementary systemic approach rather than a replacement for therapy or medical care.
+No. It is generally best understood as a complementary systemic approach rather than a replacement for therapy, medical care, or crisis support.

 Why do some people find the work emotionally powerful?